CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/observations.md

     Fig. 2.5.
 Street types with and without graffiti on the building.
 </p>

-Our models also take other building properties into accounts, such as the height, area, and roof type.
+Our models also take other building properties into account, such as the height, area, and roof type.
 From the below visualisation, we can see that although there are many more pitched roof types, there is a higher chance for a building with a flat roof to be vandalized than any other type of building.
 ![Roof Type](https://user-images.githubusercontent.com/4567991/139188208-2b56689a-ecc5-4abd-898e-34afb751dd13.jpeg)

 <p align="center">